-Each individual must use his/her own personal exemption when figuring his/her share of net income subject to county tax.
-Additional exemptions, such as for dependents, age 65 or older, etc., should be divvied up in whole\ in a way that provides the most benefit to the individuals.
-This usually results with the individual with the higher county tax rate using all of the exemptions except for his/her spouse's personal exemption.
+Each spouse must use their own:

+- Personal \$1,000 exemption (included on Schedule 3, line 1), - Age 65 or older exemption (included on Schedule 3, line 4), - Age additional age 65 exemption (included on Schedule 3, line 5), when figuring their share of net income subject to county tax.
+Additional exemptions for dependents should be divvied up in whole in a way that provides the most benefit to the individuals.
+This usually results with the individual with the higher county tax rate using all of the dependent exemptions when figuring county tax.